-The first book from Hal McLean and Frank Mellon, The Enduring Organization: How Leaders Revive and Sustain Relevance, outlines a 4-step process that any business leader can use to cultivate a lasting organization.
+The first book from Hal McLean, The Enduring Organization: How Leaders Revive and Sustain Relevance outlines a four-step process that any business leader can use to cultivate a lasting organization.
 Changing economic conditions and the natural corporate growth cycle are inevitable, yet many organizations fail to prepare—and therefore fail to adapt and survive.

-From our decades of work with evolving corporations, we’ve developed a simple, elegant model for creating organizations that grow and thrive in a changing market.
-In The Enduring Organization, we go into detail about the mistakes we’ve seen leaders make over and over, and how any leader can create a business that thrives for years to come.
+From my decades of work with evolving corporations, I've developed a simple, elegant model for creating organizations that grow and thrive in a changing market.
+In The Enduring Organization, I go into detail about the mistakes I’ve seen leaders make over and over, and how any leader can create a business that thrives for years to come.

 An organization's ability to change and improve begins and ends with the leader, who must ensure that: